 Silicone: Silicone has quickly become one of the most popular food grade O-ring materials.
 It is highly stable and has one of the widest operating temperature ranges available today.
 It is an ideal material choice when the avoidance of cross-contamination is a priority.

 Wyatt Seal is a leader in the distribution and manufacture of food grade O-rings.
 We carry a wide array of in-stock seals from the leading names in industrial sealing.
-We also provide in-house consulting services and a plethora of custom seal solutions.
+Wyatt Seal is proud to offer a variety of Parker O-Rings, Kalrez® o-rings and custom o-rings to support every project’s unique needs.

 Would you like to learn more about Wyatt Seal’s selection of O-rings?
 Reach out to our team today.